niconiahi/kopius/feedback/01_pokedex.md

 })}
 ```

-Let"s _keep it simple_ by always using the same variable name.
+Let's _keep it simple_ by always using the same variable name.
 In this case `id`

 ```tsx
 {types.map((type, index) => {